Acyclicity in finite groups and groupoids

 \paragraph*{Graph coverings.} For a finite simple graph $\V = (V,E)$ consider, as a set $E$ of involutive generators for $\E$-groups, the set of all edges $e=\{v,v'\} \in E$, and as a constraint graph $\I$ the $\E$-graph $\I = (V, (\{ e \})_{e \in E})$ ($\V$ with individually labelled edges).
 For any $\E$-group $\G$ that is compatible with $\I$ consider the direct product $\Vhat = \I \otimes \CG$ of the constraint graph $\I$ with the Cayley graph $\CG$ of $\G$ according to Definition~\ref{directproddef}.
 Then the natural projection

 provides an unbranched covering of $\V$ by $\hat{\V} =\I \otimes \CG$.
-Recall that the connected components of $\I \otimes \CG$ are isomorphic to weak subgraphs of $\CG$ (cf.\ Remark~\ref{directprodobs}).
+Recall that the connected components of $\I \otimes \CG$ are isomorphic to weak subgraphs of $\CG$ (cf.\ Observation~\ref{directprodobs}).

 \bP Let $\V = (V,E)$ be a connected finite simple graph, $E$ associated with its edge set $E$ as above and $\G$ an $\E$-group that is compatible with the $\E$-graph $\I := (V,(\{e\})_{e \in E})$.
-Then each connected component $\H$ of the direct product $\I \otimes \CG$, \bre \item is realised as a weak subgraph of the Cayley graph $\CG$ of $\G$ and \item is an unbranched finite covering w.r.t.\ the natural projection $\pi \colon (v,g) \mapsto v$. \ere This covering graph $\H$ inherits the acyclicity properties of $\CG$: if $\G$ is $N$-acyclic over $\I$, then $\H$ admits no cyclic configurations of length up to~$N$ of overlapping $\alpha_i$-connected components with the natural separation condition for subsets $\alpha_i \subset E$. \eP
+Then each connected component $\H$ of the direct product $\I \otimes \CG$ \bre \item is realised as a weak subgraph of the Cayley graph $\CG$ of $\G$ and \item is an unbranched finite covering w.r.t.\ the natural projection $\pi \colon (v,g) \mapsto v$. \ere This covering graph $\H$ inherits the acyclicity properties of $\CG$: if $\G$ is $N$-acyclic over $\I$, then $\H$ admits no cyclic configurations of length up to~$N$ of overlapping $\alpha_i$-connected components with the natural separation condition for subsets $\alpha_i \subset E$. \eP

-\paragraph*{Hypergraph coverings.} With a finite hypergraph $\V = (V, S)$ with $S \subset \mathcal{P}(V)$ associate its \emph{intersection graph} $\I = (S,E)$ where
+\paragraph*{Hypergraph coverings.} With a finite hypergraph $\V = (V, S)$ with $S \subset \mathcal{P}(V)\setminus \{ \emptyset \}$ associate its \emph{intersection graph} $\I = (S,E)$ where

-If $\G$ is an $\E$-group that is compatible with $\I$ then the direct product $\I \otimes \CG$ of the intersection graph $\I$ with the Cayley graph $\CG$ of $\G$ gives rise to a finite branched hypergraph covering $\V = (V,S)$ as follows.
-Consider the following disjoint union of $G$-tagged copies of the hyperedges of $\V$,
+If $\G$ is an $\E$-group that is compatible with $\I$, then the direct product $\I \otimes \CG$ of the intersection graph $\I$ with the Cayley graph $\CG$ of $\G$ (cf.\ Definition~\ref{directproddef}) gives rise to a finite branched hypergraph covering of $\V = (V,S)$ by a hypergraph $\Vhat = (\hat{V},\hat{S})$ as follows.
+Consider the disjoint union of $\I \otimes \CG$-tagged copies of the hyperedges of $\V$,

 and its quotient w.r.t.\ the equivalence relation $\approx$ induced by identifications